 #1 in the Masters of Vision Series

 by poet-photographer Elihu Blotnick, is a fictional memoir, offering its own plate of cultural revelations.
-A tour de force, the story involves a cross-country trip with a platinum printer and his digitally-minded son, as they challenge each other’s art and authority across time zones.
+A tour de force, the story involves a cross-country trip with a platinum photographic printer and his digitally-minded son, as they challenge each other’s art and authority across time zones.
 The love life of the characters gives an extra dimension to the story, in their attempt to redefine family.
 Behind the best images in the press and gallery world are equally powerful personalities who have mastered their idiosyncrasies.
 True well-told tales of Ansel Adams, Dorothea Lange, Edward Weston, and Freda Kahlo plus the author’s own experience give extra weight to the plot.

 read by the author